dtomlinson-ga/ConfigurableBundleCosts/README.md

 Detailed description of config values available on this mod's NexusMods page.

+### Content Patcher Integration
+As detailed above, the `Conditions` field of a Patch will support any CP-provided tokens, as well as any tokens which are provided by a mod listed as a dependency in your `manifest.json`.
+Additionally, this mod exposes all config values as tokens for use with other CP packs, provided they list this mod as a dependency.
+This means you can, for example, send a letter to inform the player of a discount on Joja bundles.
+You can reference a token as such: `Vertigon.ConfigurableBundleCosts/busCost`.
+It's probably also a good idea to make sure `applyValues` is true, by checking the appropriate token as well - `Vertigon.ConfigurableBundleCosts/JojaApplyValues` for Joja bundles and `Vertigon.ConfigurableBundleCosts/VaultApplyValues` for Vault bundles.

 ### Console Commands
 Note that these are not recommended for casual players, but may provide some assistance to developers looking to debug their content packs and/or pinpoint unintended behaviors.
 Enter into the SMAPI console window to execute.